 During my fellowship training in behavioral and developmental pediatrics, I learned that 70% of children labeled with Attention Deficit Disorder would also have some form of auditory and or visual learning disability but no one could explain why.
 Most of the therapies given to these children were what I called “sit down therapies”.
 Movement therapy, like occupational therapy, was seen as a way to get children from the door of the classroom to their chair.
 Once the child was seated, I was taught that the “brain” could be “educated” through speech therapy, practicing phonics, or drilling math concepts.
 These children were often placed in special education classes but I never saw these children get out of special education classes, and I watched while they academically fell further behind their peers, and their self-esteem suffered.

 It was the birth of my son who really taught me to look more closely at what was beneath all of these labels.
-First of all, because my son never crept on his belly and had a persistent “stiff neck” after his c-section birth, other parents convinced me to take him to a gifted Osteopathic physician for Biodynamic Cranial Therapy.
+First of all, because my son never crept on his belly and had a persistent “stiff neck” after his C-section birth, other parents convinced me to take him to a gifted Osteopathic physician for Biodynamic Cranial Therapy.
 Next, it was my son’s Waldorf trained preschool and kindergarten teachers who first taught me about the importance of movement in the development and healing of neurological pathways.
-My son had a gifted Kindergarden teacher who worked with him after school for 2 hours, twice a week for 1 1/2 years doing lots of harmonious, non-competitive, rhythmic ,movements.
+My son had a gifted Kindergarten teacher who worked with him after school for 2 hours, twice a week for 1 1/2 years doing lots of harmonious, non-competitive, rhythmic, movements.
 It was calming to be in her presence.
 She lived in the present moment.
 When she sliced apples for the children to make applesauce, the thoughts of her mind, feelings in her heart, and the actual movements of her body were all aligned with the task of slicing apples.
 In her speech and in all of her movements her mind, heart and body were as one.
 My son went from grasping a crayon with his fist and scribbling at the age of 4 1/2 years to finger knitting and weaving during the next 1 1/2 years.
-He went from being unable to catch even large balls easily to juggling tennis balls with her across the room.
-His balance, auditiory processing and speech articulation all dramatically improved.
+He went from being unable to catch even large balls, easily, to juggling tennis balls with her across the room.
+His balance, auditory processing, and speech articulation all dramatically improved.
 He became a social being that could relate and play imaginatively with his peers while his oversensitivity to touch seem to disappear.